 The Varied Causes Of Dandruff

 Excessive oil can cause your skin cells to stick together, which can lead to dandruff.
 Your scalp produces sebum, aka oil, which makes the issue much worse.
 An overgrowth of yeast, as well as many other things, can be causing your dandruff.
 If you have dry skin, an allergy to, or susceptibility to specific hair products you could be prone to dandruff as well.
 Some other causes could be scalp ailments like psoriasis, seborrheic dermatitis, or eczema.

 Tea Tree oil should work for most peoples’ dandruff, except the few that may be sensitive to it.
 There are terpenes in Tea Tree oil, which is what marijuana is made up of.
-It also contains hydrocarbons which are not just antibacterial and anti-fungal but also have excellent moisturizing benefits.
+It also contains hydrocarbons that are not just antibacterial and anti-fungal but also have excellent moisturizing benefits.